TheOdinProject/curriculum/react/states_and_effects/introduction_to_state.md

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);border-radius:2px;" width="100%" height="450" src="https://codesandbox.io/p/sandbox/unruffled-pasteur-6h36wf?file=%2Fsrc%2FApp.jsx%3A10%2C27&embed=1" allowfullscreen></iframe>

+*If the Codesandbox embed above does not load, you can [open the Codesandbox directly](https://codesandbox.io/p/sandbox/unruffled-pasteur-6h36wf?file=%2Fsrc%2FApp.jsx%3A10%2C27&embed=1 "React state codesandbox").*

 An app that changes its background color based on the clicked button.
 Take your time reading the code as we'll jump right in.

 #### The useState hook